splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

         - `required`: To specify whether the field is required or not.
 The default value is true.
         - `options`:
             - `placeholder`: The placeholder for the field.
+            - `disableonEdit`: When the form is in edit mode, the field becomes uneditable.
+Default value: false

 > [!WARNING]
 > [Placeholder](https://splunkui.splunkeng.com/Packages/react-ui/Text?section=develop) attribute is deprecated and will be removed in one of the following versions.
 Instead, we recommend using "help" attribute.